 Check also your lights for dirt, cracks, and breakage.
 If you spot any, have your lights cleaned or fixed.

 Your car needs oil to lubricate all engine components.
 Too little oil is bad for your engine—it can cause wear and tear on its moving parts.
-When your vehicle runs out of oil, your engine will stop working, and you’ll be dealing with expensive repair bills.
+When your vehicle runs out of oil, your engine will stop working, and you'll be dealing with expensive auto repair shop bills.

 Check your engine's oil level and color.
 When the oil is below the minimum level, it's time to refill.
 Look also for leaks as they're a sign that your car is quickly losing oil.

 Overheating is every motorist's worst nightmare.
 A simple check of the water in your radiator will save you from this road disaster.

 It also helps to have several one-liter bottles of water in your trunk, just in case your car overheats while you're driving, and you need to put water in the radiator to cool the engine down.